 IV magnesium sulphate

-Magnesium sulphate is a smooth muscle relaxant, but we do not know its exact mechanism of action.
+Magnesium sulphate is a smooth muscle relaxant, but its exact mechanism of action is unknown.

 A 2009 Cochrane review (660 patients, a mix of kids and adults) concluded that magnesium should not be used routinely but can help with more severe exacerbations.
-Rowe, in 2008, demonstrated that a single dose of IV magnesium effectively reduces hospitalisation rates.
+In 2008, Rowe demonstrated that a single dose of IV magnesium effectively reduces hospitalisation rates.

 BestBet asked the question (2004): Does IV magnesium sulphate in status asthmaticus reduce admission rates?
 Three of four studies showed a significant reduction in hospitalisation rates.
 The NNT here was an astounding 3.
 As discussed in the empem.org podcast, this seems like a strange question.
-Surely, everyone receiving magnesium sulphate will be severe enough to require admission anyway?
+Surely everyone receiving magnesium sulphate will be so severe as to require admission anyway?
 So, there are questions about this that have left many people stumped.

 The evidence is sketchy, but it does seem that a single dose of IV magnesium can be used effectively.
 It’s certainly worth a try in the ED to help stave off an ICU admission—it is a relatively safe drug.